Bella Hadid’s Facialist Taught Me 7 Tricks For Amazing Skin

 Advertisement

 "Your face starts with the nipples and stops with the hairline," says Joanna.
 "Don't forget about décolletage and your hands, either.
 Because there are fewer oil glands in these places, the ageing process shows a little more here."
 She advises pulling your serum and moisturiser down to your neck and chest but a dedicated body product is just as effective at keeping skin moisturised and supple.
-Try Nécessaire The Body Serum, £45, or if you're on a budget, Vaseline Expert Care Elasticity Restore Body Lotion, £7.50, is just as brilliant.
+Try Nécessaire The Body Serum, £45, or if you're on a budget, Vaseline Expert Care Visibly Firmer Body Lotion, $15, is just as brilliant.

 Advertisement